darrylcousins/nautilus-wp-theme/README.md

 * communication with Rheel
 * address some details with mobile view

+### 2019 July 20

+* set editor login for Verna
+* sorted out more details with mobile view and navigation
+* started work on login link

 ## TODO

-* editor login for Verna
+* editor login for Verna and admin bar ✔
 * login link and form
-* admin bar
+* tidy up 404 page
+* tidy up search results
+* distributor login (subscribers in wordpress)
-* sort out mobile page header
+* sort out mobile page header ✔
 * page footer
-* contact form
+* contact plugin and form
-* script update of theme on Bluehost